IanLondon/ianlondon.github.io/gatsby/blog/src/posts/2016-10-01-deploy-flask-docker-nginx.md

 title: Deploying Flask Apps Easily with Docker and Nginx
 ---

+# IMPORTANT NOTE!

+This is a tutorial intended for beginners who want to learn by messing around and DIY-ing, which is a great way to learn.

+However, this is **NOT SECURE** and **NOT MEANT FOR PRODUCTION**!

+It's fun though, and suitable for a hackathon or short-lived personal project where you just want to get something deployed in a manual way that gives you a lot of control.

 # Why use Apache or Nginx for Flask?

 You can simply configure your Flask app to run with the line `app.run(host="0.0.0.0", port=80)` at the end, and get your app running online without using Apache2 by just doing `python myapp.py`.